run-ai/docs/docs/Administrator/Cluster-Setup/cluster-install.md

 If the command is __not__ successful, you must install the CUDA Toolkit.
 Follow the instructions [here](https://developer.nvidia.com/cuda-downloads){target=_blank} to install.
 When the installation is finished you must reboot your computer.

+If the machine is __DGX A100__, then apart from the CUDA Toolkit you must also install the __NVIDIA Fabric Manager__:

+* Run: `nvidia-smi` and get the NVIDIA Driver version (it must be 450 or later).
+* Run: `sudo apt search fabricmanager` to find a Fabric Manager package with the same version and install it.

 ### Step 1.2: Install Docker